learningequality/ricecooker/docs/chefops.md

 The base class `SushiChef` provides a lot of command line arguments that control the chef script's operation.
 It is expected that **every chef script will come with a README** that explains the desired command line arguments for the chef script.
-We call "chef ops" all this additional context necessary to run the chef.

 Executable scripts